-Disk IPL Bootstrap/Loader (L1, L2) WHAT THIS UTILITY DOES
+Disk IPL Bootstrap/Loader (L1, L2)

 When you press the LOAD key on the console, the hardware loads the bootstrap into main storage from the disk.
 The bootstrap then loads and gives control to the loader.
-Once the loader is in main storage, it issues a prompt through the operator station requesting the two character IBM-supplied name or the ccchss location of the program you want loaded and given control on level 0.
+Once the loader is in main storage, it issues a prompt through the operator station requesting the two character IBM-supplied name or the cochss location of the program you want loaded and given control on level 0.
 The loader brings into storage the program you request and passes control to it.